Sitin/the-love-geometry/python/README.md

 Step 2.
 Show Me Your Love
 -------------------------

-The exercise will be completed when there will be a text area input for a love story and the text field with the corresponding javascript structure.
-You should parse the stories automatically each time when user changes the text (this is usually called "live edit").
+Now let's create an ecosystem for our language.

+First of all we want yo to create a simple web application (pick whatever you want but we think [Flask](http://flask.pocoo.org/) or [aiohttp](http://aiohttp.readthedocs.io/en/stable/) will be enough) with one API endpoint which receives a love story and responds with the parsed structure.

+The next thing is to write a simple client library that talks to that endpoint and parses written love stories to their structural representations.

-There should be a minimal error reporting in case when user enters invalid love statements.
+There should be a minimal error reporting with HTTP codes and error descriptions in case when client sends invalid love statements.

-You can use code highlights like [Code Mirror](https://codemirror.net/) if you want.
-I've used the one in my one of my [pet projects](http://takorogo.github.io/#/) when I was in love with graph databases and DSLs.
+We also want you to create a simple [Jupyter Notebook](http://jupyter.org/) with a piece of the code which talks to the love story server and prints response in an easy readable way.

+### Completion Checklist

+- [ ] Server application that parses love stories.
+- [ ] Client library that talks to that server.
+- [ ] Jupyter notebook where we can play with the client and send requests to the server.
+- [ ] Manual that describes how to use the start the app and the notebook.

+### More Summits Ahead

-This is a major task and if fully completed together with the [Step 1](#step-1-the-language-of-love-and-destruction) it should be enough to pass the grading threshold.
+Completion of this task together with the [Step 1](#step-1-the-language-of-love-and-destruction) should be enough to pass the grading threshold.

 But why stop here?
 There are more challenges to complete.
 Besides, you may have some crucial errors in your solution you, don't see now.
 So, if I were you, I will take the next steps in order to get even more fun and confidence in your